Meet Patience Ndidi Key, Edo 2024’s only female guber candidate

 Professional and Political Carriers

 Before traveling to USA, Ndidi Key worked as a health professional who actively engaged in public health.
-Her commitment towards public health and social issues led her to found Ndid Key Founded P-K health solutions the Patience Key foundation.
+Her commitment towards public health and social issues led her to found Ndid Key Founded and P-K health solutions.

 At USA, she served as the president of the Nigerians in Diaspora organisation (NIDOA) Maryland chapter as well as the Chairman of Board of Directors for NIDOA and in June 2022, Ndidi Key received the Presidential Lifetime Achievement Award from President Joe Biden.

 Ndidi Key aspired for Nigeria president towards the 2023 general elections still under PRP, though she did not become the flag bearer.
-Ndidi Key is an advocate for change and development in Nigeria who noted that she is in the race to transform Edo.
+She is an advocate for change and development in Nigeria.
+According to her, she is in the race to transform Edo.

-However, the ration of men to women candidates in the upcoming election is a reflection of what the trend has been since the return of democracy in 1999.
-It further showcased the level of unequal representation in Nigeria’s democracy.
+However, the ratio of men to women candidates in the upcoming election reflects what the situation has always been since the return of democracy in 1999.
+This further explains the level of unequal representation in Nigeria’s democracy.

-According to report by Dataphyte the number of women participation in politics since 1999 is discouraging and declining instead of increasing.
+According to report by Dataphyte the number of women participation in politics since 1999 is discouraging.
 For instance, the 2007 general election had 8 (7.3%) women elected into the house of senate and by 2023, the number dropped to 3%.
 Similarly, for the 2011 election, women had about 21 seats (5.8%) but after the 2023 election, it dropped to 4%.

 Data by Worldometers showed that as of early 2024, Nigeria population is 232.68 million, while men constitute 55.5%, women is approximately 49.5% of the population.
 The figures are another evidence that women are greatly underrepresented in the country.
 The heartbreaking situation has indeed been a matter of great concern for many Nigeria women in leadership and those aspiring for political positions.

-Among these women is the World Trade Organisation (WTO) Director General, Ngozi Okonjo-Iweala who on September 16, 2024 at an event of the Nigeria women in leadership held in Abuja asked, “how do we improve the position of women in the country?”
+Among these women is the World Trade Organisation (WTO) Director General, Ngozi Okonjo-Iweala who on September 16, 2024 during an event of the Nigeria women in leadership held in Abuja, asked, “how do we improve the position of women in the country?”
 We have a very low percentage of women in the National Assembly and we have never had a woman governor let alone something higher.”
-She added that this has to change, but nobody will hand over positions to women and that they have to fight for it themselves, though the men have to support them.
+She added that this has to change, but nobody will hand over positions to women because that they have to fight for it themselves, though the men have to support them.

 Similarly, Aisha Wakaso, the special adviser on print media to governor Umar Bago of Niger state, during an annual lecture organised by Crisp Nigeria in the month of August 2024 lamented lack of female governor in any of the 36 states.
 She pointed out harassment, economic and cultural factors etc. as some of the challenges facing women participation in politics.